StephanThierry/StephanThierry/README.md

 I'm a C#, JavaScript developer with a special interest in AWS Cloud, Automation and Linux server.

-- 🌱 I’m currently learning TerraForm to automate AWS infrastructure creation
+- 🌱 I’m currently learning C/AL in C/SIDE for Microsoft Navision.
 - ⚡ Fun fact: Technically I'm still the lead singer in the thrash/groove/hardcore/metalcore band Bloodturn: https://bloodturn.dk/
 - 😄 Pronouns: like most developers - binary
 - 💬 Ask me about: "How to set up and run Node.js on a Synology NAS.
 Well, I'm glad you asked Greg!
 Check out my repo: